Jacopo's Lair

 These converters have several LO settings, this is important to avoid the IF falling into LTE/GSM/TV territory and suffering from interference.
 It is absolutely crucial to avoid the IF getting near the GSM 900 MHz, LTE 800/700 MHz, and TV 600/500/400 MHz bands.
 A safe band for the IF is around 1 to 1.2 GHz.

 Also, the M0KDS converter can't push much power if the IF goes above 1.2-1.3 GHz.
-Therefore, for satellites like Aqua or Terra, it is recommended to switch to the 7000 or 7600 MHz LO.
+Therefore, for satellites like Aqua or Aura, it is recommended to switch to the 7000 or 7600 MHz LO.

 If you get the M0KDS converter, I recommend modifying it to add two external switches so you can change the LO on the fly without taking it apart (remember to power down first).
 This will void warranty, however, so do so at your own risk.